Salmon louse: Life cycle

-Two preadult stages are followed by the fully mature adult phase.
+The two preadult stages are followed by the fully mature adult phase.
 In the preadult stages, the genital complex is underdeveloped and the mean length is about 3.6 mm.
 Final moults to adult stages, both male and female, then take place.
 The female is larger than the male, with males measuring 5–6 mm and females 8–18 mm.
 Female adults can produce 10-11 pairs of egg strings over their lifecycle.
 Mean egg numbers per string (fecundity) have been recorded as 152 (+16) with a range from 123 to 183 at 7.2 C.

 The development to sexual maturity following attachment to the host fish depends on water temperature and the generation time, from egg to mature adult, and ranges from 32 days at 15 C to 106 days at 7.5 C. Egg strings tend to be longer with higher fecundity at lower temperatures, but factors affecting egg production are poorly understood.

 The sea louse generation time is around 8–9 weeks at 6 C, 6 weeks at 9 C, and 4 weeks at 18 C. The lifespan of the adult under natural conditions has not been determined, but under laboratory conditions, females have lived for up to 210 days.